Mackrics/ricethemes/README.md

 # Installation

-You can install this package from R. First, you need to install the remotes package from CRAN, if you have not already.
-This package provides utilities to install various packages from git.
-In order to install this theme, run the following code in the R console:
+You can install this package using the [pak package](https://pak.r-lib.org/):

 ```R
 # Load and install remotes, if needed